THE FOUNDATION

 Mississippi John Hurt Foundation help maintain the Mississippi John Hurt Museum and the historic St. James Church.

-The Foundation thanks you for your kindness and for taking the opportunity to personally contribute to the legacy of Mississippi John Hurt.
+The Foundation thanks you for your kindness and for taking the opportunity to contribute to the legacy of Mississippi John Hurt.

 IN THE NEWS